askonomm/hird/README.md

 ## Built-in validators

-There are a number of built-in validators avaiable for use by default.
+There are a number of built-in validators available for use by default.
 If you want to remove a built-in validator, you can remove one using the `$bouncer->removeValidator('rule-name')` method.

 ### `email`